 THE CHURCH was built in 1842 at the sole expense of Mr Charles Warde, of Squerryes Court in Westerham – see the memorial behind the lectern.
 Initially Crockham Hill fell within the ecclesiastical parish of St Mary the Virgin, Westerham, and was served by a curate.
-However, within three years of the church’s consecration - in 1845 - Crockham Hill became a separate parish with its own Vicar (the Revd J W Clarke), although the village remains part of Westerham civil parish today, and the Patron is still a member of the Warde family.
+In July 1842 Crockham Hill became a separate parish with its own Vicar (the Revd J W Clarke), although the village remains part of Westerham civil parish today, and the Patron is still a member of the Warde family.
 In 1981 Holy Trinity was linked with the neighbouring parish of Edenbridge, and overseen by a Priest-in-Charge (the Vicar of St Peter & St Paul, Edenbridge) with an Associate Vicar taking the place of the former incumbent, usually resident at The Vicarage in Oakdale Lane.
 In August 2013 this link was brought to an end and Holy Trinity is once again a separate parish with its own Vicar, who was instituted in March 2014.

 Construction of the church was entirely of local stone quarried from Limpsfield, Chiddingstone and Crockham Hill itself, and the work undertaken by a Mr Thomas Horseman and his son who lived at Masons’ Cottages – now 2, Church Gates (at the entrance to the lane leading to the church) where all the stone was cut.
 The original Vicarage, now Summer Hill, was built soon after the church, and steps on the north side of the churchyard indicate a direct route to and from the house.

 The clock was installed in the tower in 1887 to commemorate the Golden Jubilee of Queen Victoria’s reign, and the workings electrified in 2011.